Avanade/NTangle/docs/SqlServer.md

 Where `Xxx` is referenced in the artefact name this is to be replaced with the name of the entity (root aggregate).
 Also, the artefact name represents the default, there are opportunities within the `ntangle.yaml` to change anumber of these where applicable.

+Finally, features such as _event outbox_ and _identity mapping_ are configurable.
+Where not leveraged their respective artefacts will not be generated.

 <br/>

 ### Database